 Settings and documentation: WP Rocket has a tabbed settings interface.
 The options mentioned above are located in this interface.
 You can enable and disable them by selecting the checkbox.
 In case you find a setting confusing, go through the plugin’s documentation.

-The base plan of WP Rocket costs $39.
+The base plan of WP Rocket costs $49.
 Buy it if you’re planning to use the plugin on a single site.
 If you want to use the plugin on more than 1 website, you must buy the “Plus” or “Infinite” license of WP Rocket.
-These two plans cost $99 and $199 respectively.
+These two plans cost $99 and $249 respectively.
 Once you buy the plugin, you can update it or seek help from the developers for a year.
 The plugin will work after the license expires but won’t get updates or support.
 WP Rocket doesn’t offer a lifetime subscription plan.

 Is the plugin effective and worth buying?

 Yes.
-If WP Rocket wasn’t good, half a million users wouldn’t have used it.
+If WP Rocket wasn’t good, over a million users wouldn’t have used it.

 - Several features.